Table of Contents

-My nomadic herder friends taught me that we could all choose to be grateful for the blessings we have.
+My nomadic herder friends taught me that we could all be grateful for our blessings.
 Despite our loss or hardship, there is always something we can be thankful for.

 We can all learn to work, work, work.

-Life of a nomadic herder does not afford you the luxury to sleep in, cry yourself to sleep, decide you are too upset to go outside.
-Life for a nomadic herder means that you must get up and get out the door as your herds depend upon you every day.
+The life of a nomadic herder does not afford you the luxury to sleep in, cry yourself to sleep, or decide you are too upset to go outside.
+Life for a nomadic herder means that you must get up and out the door, as your herds depend upon you daily.

-Even if we have a huge setback in life, I contemplated how we need to get dressed, go out the door, and keep on working as someone who also depends upon us.
-And when we get out the door to get to work, it will help us not only take our minds off our problems, but through work, we can also do something, even something little, to solve our problems in life.
-We need to learn to take it day by day and solve each of our problems one by one.
+Even if we have a huge setback in life, I contemplate how we need to get dressed, go out the door, and keep working as someone who also depends on us.
+And when we get out the door to work, it will help us not only take our minds off our problems but through work; we can also do something, even something little, to solve our problems in life.
+We need to learn to take it daily and solve each of our problems individually.

-There are many lessons about grit and perseverance that we can learn from the nomadic herders in Mongolia.
+We can learn many lessons about grit and perseverance from the nomadic herders in Mongolia.
 We can learn that when bad things happen, we can keep on going and not allow those bad circumstances, whatever they may be, to dictate our lives.
 We can be grateful for all our blessings while at the same time getting up and out to work.

-What percentage of the Mongolians population are nomadic herders?
+What percentage of the Mongolian population are nomadic herders?

 Mongolia is the most sparsely populated country globally, with a huge landmass of 1,564,116 square kilometers or 603,909 square miles.
 Mongolia is the 18th largest country globally and the most sparsely populated sovereign state globally, with just over 3 million Mongolians living in Mongolia.
 This means that the nomadic herders have many lands to use to allow their herds to graze on the land.